GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/02_getting_started_sismonr.md

 ## Why is scaling-up important

+The simulation above is nice, and allows us to get an idea of the dynamics of gene expression in both wild-type and mutated conditions.
+However, one stochastic simulation is not enough to draw robust conclusions.
+Ideally, the simulations should be repeated a large number of time (say, 2,000) in order to obtain distributions, rather than single values, of the abundance of different gene products.
+With a large number of simulations, we can then perform hypothesis testing for example, and draw solid conclusions.

+*add an example of the simulation plot with the error ribbons, then a plot with distribution (histogram) of DFR proteins for each plant.*

-Once important aspect to notice is that each simulation takes a long time to run! sismonr records the simulation running time (in seconds) for each individual:
+However, you will have noticed that each simulation takes a long time to run! sismonr records the simulation running time (in seconds) for each individual:

 ```r
 sim$runningtime